RickStrahl/BlogPosts/2025-05/CreatingAndDebuggingDotnetAssembliesForwwDotnetBridge/CreatingAndDebuggingDotnetAssembliesForwwDotnetBridge.md

 loPerson.Save()
 ```

+To create a minimal .NET project literally takes two files:

+* A `.csproj` Project files
+* One or more `.cs` Code file with your logic

-To create a minimal .NET project literally takes two files: A project file and a source code file that contains one or more classes  that can be called.
-If you need more classes or components you can add them to the same file or create new classes.
+If you need more classes or components you can add them to the same file or create new classes in `.cs` files.
+Any code files in the same folder hierarchy are automatically found and built when compiling, there's no need to explicitly add them to the projects.
 The new .NET project system automatically picks up and compiles all source files it finds so it's easy to add functionality.
+You can optionally and explicitly exclude files via directives in the project file which is typically rare.

-There are a number of ways to create a new project, but due to the fact that recent versions of Visual Studio and the `dotnet new` CLI don't include templates for new .NET Framework (net4.x) projects.
+There are a number of ways to create a new project, but due to the fact that recent versions of Visual Studio and the `dotnet new` CLI don't include templates for new .NET Framework (net4.x) projects, if you use the official tooling in Visual Studio or the dotnet CLI, you have to create a project for **.NET Standard** (`netstandard2.0`) and then replace the target with `net472` (or later version).

-While you can use the tooling, but my preferred way of doing this is just creating the project file and the main class by hand (or [copying an existing project template from here](https://github.com/RickStrahl/swfox2024-wwdotnetbridge-revisited/tree/master/Dotnet/New%20Project%20net472%20Template)).
+While you can use the Visual Studio or CLI tooling, personally I prefer just creating the project file and the main class by hand (or [copying an existing project template from here](https://github.com/RickStrahl/swfox2024-wwdotnetbridge-revisited/tree/master/Dotnet/New%20Project%20net472%20Template)).

 There are two reasons for this :

-* .NET Tools (Visual Studio and the dotnet CLI) don't support creating new .NET 4.x projects
+* CLI doesn't support `net472` projects directly
-* It's easy to copy a couple of files to disk
+* It's quicker and easier to copy a couple of files to disk

-Although neither Visual Studio, the `dotnet` command line or VS Code support creating .NET Framework projects, you can definitely build them once created.
-They are just hiding .NET Framework projects because Microsoft is trying to push everyone to .NET Core.
+Once created, you can most definitely compile/build a .NET Framework using either Visual Studio or the dotnet CLI.

+> Microsoft is hiding .NET Framework projects for creation, which makes sense for most use cases: Any new standalone .NET development should use .NET Core.
+But FoxPro Interop usage is a special use case, and so for FoxPro integration in particular you should prefer .NET Framework components.

+That said, you can also create and then use .NET Core components with wwDotnetBridge, but using them generically is more complex as you have to ensure that the .NET appropriate runtimes are installed. .NET Core components may also require additional runtime dependencies that aren't automatically loaded.
+It can be done but there are more moving pieces involved in that process.

+**The benefit of .NET Framework is that it's built into Windows**, so there's nothing to install to run a component.
+You can create a .NET Framework project compile into a tiny executable DLL, and run without any other requirements other than the DLL created.

-However, I **highly recommend** that you create .NET Framework (.NET 4.x) projects rather than .NET Core projects for your components unless you have a pressing need for .NET Core features or you need to interface with another library that does not support .NET 4.x or .NET Standard 2.0 which both can be used with the built-in .NET Framework.
+For this reason I **highly recommend** that you create .NET Framework projects rather than .NET Core projects for your Interop components, unless **you have a specific pressing need** for .NET Core features, or you need to interface with another library that does not support .NET 4.x or .NET Standard 2.0 which both can be used with the built-in .NET Framework.

-The reason is simply that the .NET Framework is built-into Windows so there's nothing to install.
-You can create a .NET Framework project compile and run without any other requirements other than the tiny DLL created (plus any dependent assemblies your component references). .NET Core on the other hand requires that a compatible runtime is installed, which means you have to make sure that your application checks and deploys the right runtime.
+.NET Core on the other hand requires that a compatible .NET runtime is installed, which means you have to make sure that your application checks for and/or deploys the right runtime.
 There's no such requirement for .NET Framework.

+> ##### @icon-lightbulb .NET Supports Multi-Targeting
-> If you build for .NET Framework chances are that you can also move the code to .NET Core easily by adding a second target, so this is not a 1-way street or you can multi-target and actually support both.
+> If you build for .NET Framework chances are that you can also move the code to .NET Core easily by adding a second build target, so this is not a 1-way street as you can multi-target both `net472` and `net10.0` from the same project.
 Difference between them are slight especially if you stick to core functionality.
+>
+> ```xml
+> <TargetFrameworks>net472;net10.0</TargetFrameworks>
+> ```

 ##AD##